calculs-ca/BioTracer/readme.md

 ### Initialize shell:

-To run a given pipeline, create a dir for the pipeline instance <PIPELINE_INSTANCE_DIR>. **You need to provide full path to instance directory including nf anchor for acces within compute nodes.** Set the environment with:
+To run a given pipeline, create a dir for the pipeline instance <PIPELINE_INSTANCE_DIR>. **You need to provide full path to instance directory including NFS mount path for access within compute nodes.** Set the environment with:

 ```bash
 source <Location of BioTracer repo clone>/myenv.sh <PIPELINE_INSTANCE_DIR_FULLPATH>